mirzakazem/ishtirak/README.md

-# To do list

-create seach bar (ajax calls)

 # next update
-in the load page, insert the main info (1 month free, annual fees 450 LBP) user activness status, if user is not active, prevent him doing any changes . edit receipts to consider regular breaker edit receipt to make text ajax queries arabize add more ampere option to counters & receipts add the profit functionality
+if user is not active, prevent him doing any changes . (fix it for receipts) check expired users daily

+edit receipts to consider regular breaker edit receipt to make text ajax queries create seach bar (ajax calls) arabize add more ampere option to counters & receipts add the profit functionality